-During spontaneous behavior in either the mouse’s home cage or on an open platform (50 cm x 50 cm), the optically detected ACh 3.0 fluorescent signal fluctuated in parallel with motor activity, increasing during locomotion and decreasing during immobility (Fig. 2A, B), while mutant ACh 3.0 fluorescent signal did not show significant correlation with movement (Supplemental Fig 1A ).
+During spontaneous behavior in either the mouse’s home cage or on an open platform (50 cm x 50 cm), the optically detected ACh 3.0 fluorescent signal fluctuated in parallel with motor activity, increasing during locomotion and decreasing during immobility (Fig. 2A, B), while the fluorescent signal of ACh-insensitive ACh3.0-mut sensor did not show significant correlation with movement (Supplemental Fig 1A ).
 To quantify this relationship, we plotted the fluorescence signal as a function of running speed and found a reliable positive correlation (Fig. 2B and C; Pearson correlation coefficient r = 0.61 ± 0.11; p < 0.001; n = 14 sessions in 9 mice).
-When the experiment was repeated after intraperitoneal injection of atropine (25 mg/kg), the speed versus fluorescence correlation was largely eliminated (Fig. 2B and C; Pearson correlation coefficient r = 0.16 ± 0.08, p < 0.0001; n = 9 sessions in 7 mice), and significantly lower than in drug-free sessions (unpaired t-test p = 5.4e-9 < 0.0001).
+When the experiment was repeated after intraperitoneal injection of atropine (25 mg/kg), which is an acetylcholine muscarinic receptor antagonist, the speed versus fluorescence correlation was largely eliminated (Fig. 2B and C; Pearson correlation coefficient r = 0.16 ± 0.08, p < 0.0001; n = 9 sessions in 7 mice), and significantly lower than in drug-free sessions (unpaired t-test p = 5.4e-9 < 0.0001).

-Voluntary motor activity, such as ambulation, is invariably related to the magnitude of theta oscillation (55).
+Voluntary motor activity, such as ambulation, is invariably related to the magnitude of theta oscillation (49).
 As expected, during spontaneous behavior, the power of theta oscillation was reliably correlated with ACh 3.0 activity (Fig. 2D, E; R = 0.36 ± 0.1, n = 4 mice).
-In addition, the theta score (theta / delta power) versus ACh 3.0 signal correlation also persisted during REM sleep (r = 0.44 ± 0.13, n = 4 mice), when motor activity was at its minimum among all brain states (19).
+In addition, the theta score (theta / delta power) versus ACh 3.0 signal correlation also persisted during REM sleep (r = 0.44 ± 0.13, n = 4 mice), when motor activity was at its minimum among all brain states (50).
 At the onset of nonREM-REM transitions, ACh 3.0 fluorescent activity increased and fluctuated as a function of the regularity and amplitude of theta waves (Fig. 2F).
 Comparisons of the REM-fluorescent values with equal duration pre-REM and post-REM epochs of nonREM sleep showed significant differences, parallel with the theta score changes (Fig. 2G).
-These findings confirm previous observations, using less sensitive methods to monitor cholinergic activity (56-59), about the relationship between cholinergic tone and behavioral state (waking, nonREM, REM), and also demonstrate that speed modulation of the ACh 3.0 measures muscarinic function in the hippocampus in vivo.
+These findings confirm previous observations, using less sensitive methods to monitor cholinergic activity (51-54), about the relationship between cholinergic tone and behavioral state (waking, nonREM, REM), and also demonstrate that speed modulation of the ACh 3.0 measures acetylcholine release in the hippocampus in vivo.

 In contrast to theta oscillations, hippocampal SPW-R typically occurred when the cholinergic signal decreased to low values (Fig. 3A) and we found a significant negative correlation between these variables (Fig. 3B, C; r = – 0.33, n = ~ 5500 SPW-Rs in 4 mice).
 The troughs of the gradual ACh 3.0 signal decreases coincided with the occurrence of SPW-Rs, after which the ACh 3.0 signal rose again.
 To quantify the time course of ACh 3.0 signal – SPW-R occurrence relationship, we used the peak power of SPW-Rs to sample the surrounding changes of cholinergic signal during nonREM sleep.
 We found that, in addition to the tens of seconds slow time scale fluctuation, the onset of SPW-R coincided with transient minimum of the fluorescence signal at the trough of a sharp 5-10 s time window (Fig. 3B).
-Overall, these findings not only show that theta and SPW-Rs are competing and mutually exclusive network patterns (15) but also demonstrate that septo-hippocampal cholinergic signaling is an important contributor to this relationship.
+Overall, these findings not only show that theta and SPW-Rs are competing and mutually exclusive network patterns (55) but also demonstrate that septo-hippocampal cholinergic signaling is an important contributor to this relationship.